S4-coder/S4-CODER/README.md

 ---

 ### 💬 Talk to Me About
-- Tips & tricks for learning Python & DSA
+- Tips & tricks for Web Development
-- Best practices for backend development and clean code
+- Best practices for Web Dev and clean code
 - Project ideas, debugging strategies, and algorithmic thinking

 ---